 The Black Bookstore Research Guide is organized into three main categories: the Black Book Collector, the Black Bookseller and Bookstore, and the Repression of the Black Bookstore.
 The resources presented span the collections of the Schomburg Center divisions: Research and Reference, Manuscripts.
 Archives and Rare Books, Photographs and Prints, and Moving Image and Recorded Sound.
 Especially highlighted is the Schomburg Clippings File of the Jean Blackwell Hutson Research and Reference Division.
 The Clippings File is a collection of print material across hundreds of subjects from 1925 to 1989, that has been thoughtfully and diligently collected by Schomburg Librarians through the years.
 Links to clippings file material will direct you to the Clippings File indexes.

 Most of the material referenced in the Guide can be viewed at the Schomburg Center, while some resources can be accessed online with the use of your NYPL library card.

--Makoroba Sow, Pre-Professional, Jean Blackwell Hutson Research and Reference Division
+-Makoroba Sow, former Pre-Professional, Jean Blackwell Hutson Research and Reference Division